 Contractors working on site will not normally have access to children nor need to be included on the SCR, but if they do then the appropriate checks need to be made or confirmed through their employer.

-NYCC approved contractors that meet the definition of Regulated Activity, will have an enhanced DBS, and barred list check.
-You can be assured that such requirements will be incorporated into the contractual arrangements.
-If contractors meet the definition of regulated activity in a particular school (they are present on site, with access to children, on a weekly basis or on more than 3 days in a 30 day period or overnight), then they should be recorded on the SCR, and the school will need written confirmation from their employer that the relevant checks have been undertaken.
+If contractors meet the definition of regulated activity in a particular school or across a Trust (they are present on site, with access to children, on a weekly basis or on more than 3 days in a 30 day period or overnight), then and the school/Trust will need written confirmation from their employer that the relevant checks have been undertaken.
+In these cases, we recommend they should be recorded on the SCR.

-Please note, if schools engage with contractors outside of the approved list and these contractors meet the definition of regulated activity, there is a requirement for the schools to satisfy themselves that all the appropriate checks have been undertaken.
-This should be requested in writing from the contractor’s employer, including that the correct level of DBS clearance, including barred list check, is in place.
-These types of contractors, if working regularly in a particular school, should be added to the SCR.

-If schools engage with contractors outside of the approved list and these contractors do not meet the definition of regulated activity, there may also be a requirement to seek confirmation from the employer what, if any, level of DBS clearance is in place.
+If schools engage with contractors who do not meet the definition of regulated activity, there may also be a requirement to seek confirmation from the employer what, if any, level of DBS clearance is in place.
 This may help the school decide how much supervision needs to be put into place whilst that contractor is on site.
 These types of contractors do not need to be added to the SCR.

+NYCC approved contractors that meet the definition of Regulated Activity, will have an enhanced DBS, and barred list check.
+Schools and Trusts can be assured that such requirements will be incorporated into the contractual arrangements.

-11. Checks on Freelance Tutors and Coaches
+13. Checks on Freelance Tutors and Coaches

-Tutors and coaches who will have regular access to children (e.g. freelance music teachers or sports coaches provided by a football club, other self-employed persons) will need appropriate checks and be placed on the SCR.
+Tutors and coaches who will have regular access to children (e.g. freelance music teachers or sports coaches provided by a football club, other self-employed persons) will need appropriate checks and we recommend that they be placed on the SCR.
 Where these individuals are self-employed they may not be able to obtain a DBS check for themselves.
-In these cases, the school may undertake the check on the individual’s behalf but may wish to agree that the individual reimburses the school for the cost of this.
+In these cases, the school/Trust may undertake the check on the individual’s behalf but may wish to agree that the individual reimburses the school/Trust for the cost of this.

-It is important for schools to ensure the correct employment status for such people is applied by oversight of business registration documents, insurance cover and that clear contractual documentation is in place to show that services are being provided on a genuine self-employed basis.
+It is important for schools and Trust to ensure the correct employment status for such people is applied by oversight of business registration documents, insurance cover and that clear contractual documentation is in place to show that services are being provided on a genuine self-employed basis.
+Information regarding IR35 requirements is available on CYPSInfo.

-12. Checks on Volunteers
+14. Checks on Volunteers

 Whether DBS checks are required on volunteers depends on their level of access to children and should be subject to a risk assessment.
-A template risk assessment is available at .
+A template risk assessment is available at appendix 4.
 Those meeting the definition of Regulated Activity require an Enhanced DBS check including a barred list check.
 The definition of Regulated Activity specifically excludes supervised volunteers.

-However, for supervised volunteers who enter school premises and have the opportunity for contact with children there is the ability to undertake an Enhanced DBS check (without barred list check), although there is no legal requirement to do so.
+However, for supervised volunteers who enter school/academy premises and have the opportunity for contact with children, there is the ability to undertake an Enhanced DBS check (without barred list check), although there is no legal requirement to do so.
 Therefore, a risk-assessed approach should be made and documented.

 To qualify for a free DBS check a volunteer must meet the DBS definition of volunteer, which is someone who spends unpaid time doing something of benefit to others.